Hello. How are you? (Click Email to let me know).

 I thought of the Jewish God when I read Mark Fisher’s The Weird and the Eerie last year:

 “[The Weird] involves a sensation of wrongness: a weird entity or object is so strange that it makes us feel that it should not exist, or at least it should not exist here.
 Yet if the entity or object is here, then the categories which we have up until now used to make sense of the world cannot be valid.
-The weird thing is not wrong after all: it is our conceptions that must be inadequate…[The Weird] is abut trauma, in the sense that it concerns ruptures in the very fabric of experience itself…”
+The weird thing is not wrong after all: it is our conceptions that must be inadequate…[The Weird] is about trauma, in the sense that it concerns ruptures in the very fabric of experience itself…”

 Fisher goes on to discuss Lovecraft in this chapter and notes that though he decried realism in his day he “contained or localized” it in his own work.
 Lovecraft wrote in 1927: “Only the human scenes and characters must have human qualities.
 These must be handled with unsparing realism but when we cross the line to the boundless and hideous unknown — the shadow-haunted outside — we must remember to leave our humanity and terrestrialism at the threshold.”
 Thereby we come toward Lovecraft (and the Weird’s) relationship with the impossible or the unrepresentable; Lovecraft’s descriptions “do not allow the reader to synthesize the logorrheic schizophony of adjectives into a mental image.”